Kagee/webshop-order-scraper/README.md

 Tested on 80 orders, 155 items.

+Make sure to log in Komplett using the `selenium` Firefox profile BEFORE starting scraping.

 Komplett has a weird scrape detector, that makes Firefox give weird transport/TLS errors.
-If this happens, the script shoult thell you to clear all the profile data (only komplett.no is not enough) and re-login to Komplett.no
+If this happens, the script should tell you to clear all the profile data (only komplett.no is not enough) and re-login to Komplett.no.
+If this happens you should be able to continue from where you left.

 ````python
 python scraper.py komplett